-1. Copy one handout for each individual student and distribute them.
+1. Copy one sheet for each individual student and distribute them.

 4. Give students a warning when their time limit is about to expire and then insist on pens down and heads up.

-6. Draw the students' attention to any specific mistakes which seem prevalent through the discovery and offer language input.
+6. Draw the students' attention to any specific mistakes which seem prevalent through the work and offer language input.